alichtman/gardening-starter-pack/README.md

 ### Warning

 If you choose to develop on real hardware, make sure you have a full system backup.
 If you install the rootkit persistently, you **will not be able to uninstall it.** Your only choice for recovery is a full OS reinstall.
+(At least, that I am aware of / was able to figure out.
+I had to re-image my VM a few times...)

 ### Setting Up the Development Environment